-Of course, if your rewards program is lucrative enough that it more than pays for the annual fee, you don’t necessarily want to close this one.
-You may first want to consider calling the credit card issuer and asking if you can downgrade your credit card to one with no annual fee.
+However, if the rewards program is lucrative enough to pay for the annual fee, you might not want to close it.
+You may first want to call the credit card issuer and ask if you can downgrade your credit card to one with no annual fee.
 You may be able to switch to another credit card from the same credit card company and keep your payment history.

 Credit Cards with No Rewards or Benefits

 Similarly, any credit card that doesn’t offer any benefits or rewards could be a good one to close.
 You’ll want to consider any detrimental effects it might have on your credit utilization.

 With decent credit, you should be able to find a card with a rewards program that offers free travel or cash back.

 What’s the best way to close a credit card?